rosenpass/rosenpass/papers/whitepaper.md

 * `ck` – The chaining key
 * `eski` – The initiator's ephemeral secret key
 * `epki` – The initiator's ephemeral public key
+* `cookie_value`- Cookie value sent by an initiator peer under load, used to compute cookie field in outgoing handshake to peer under load.
+This value expires 120 seconds from when a peer sends this value using the CookieReply message

 The responder stores no state.
 While the responder has access to all of the above variables except for `eski`, the responder discards them after generating the RespHello message.
 Instead, the responder state is contained inside a cookie called a biscuit.
 This value is returned to the responder inside the InitConf packet.
 The biscuit consists of: